What is Brown Sugar Drug?

 Most brown sugar users prefer to smoke the drug.
 Its properties are well-suited to smoking as it burns at a lower temperature.
 Practically, smoking is a very efficient way of taking the drug.

 Some will heat the powder on tin-foil and inhale

 the fumes; others will inject

 themselves with brown sugar; this is difficult as the impure substance doesn’t dissolve well in liquid

 How is Brown Sugar Made?

-Brown sugar is usually made available in powder form, and is kept in small vials.
+Brown sugar is usually made available in powder form and is kept in small vials.
 The substance is only about 20% heroin.
-The heroin is mixed with other substances like chalk powder, zinc oxide and even strychnine.
+Brown sugar drug making process involves mixing heroin with other substances like chalk powder, zinc oxide and even strychnine.

 Because of these impurities in the drug, brown sugar is usually cheaper, but more dangerous.

 In order to dissolve the substance with the purpose of injection, you have to mix it with an acid.
 Typically, people will use one of four different acids to make their brown sugar (or some actually call it “brown heroin”) soluble.
 Their choices are citric or ascorbic acid (these tend to work), or lemon juice and vinegar (which should never be used).